Course Content and Outcome Guide for ART 142B

 - Special Fee:

 Course DescriptionIntroduces intermediate black and white darkroom photographic processes, techniques and concepts.
 Addresses historical and contemporary issues specific to beginning photography.
 Develops photographic practices using peer critique and self-reflection.
 Requires access to a manual, SLR (single-lens reflex) film camera.
 This is the second course of a three-course sequence for first year black and white darkroom photography.
-Prerequisite: ART 142 or ART 142A or instructor permission.
+Prerequisites: ART 142 or ART 142A or instructor permission.
 Audit available.

 Addendum to Course Description